 When I was young, I always tried to figure things out for myself.
 If I wanted to know how something worked, I would deconstruct it and put it back together to comprehend the inner workings.
 When digital content came to be more accessible, I wanted to learn how that was all put together as well.

-Gradually my attention shifted more towards translation and how different languages are put together.
-I started my journey at ZOO as a translation coordinator, and after a couple of years shifted towards the English coordinator position.
+Gradually my attention shifted more toward translation and how different languages are put together.
+I started my journey at ZOO as a translation coordinator, and after a couple of years shifted toward the English coordinator position.
 I wanted to be able to find any issues that arise in templates early, so all the languages which use them will be able to have accurate translations.

 What has been your favorite project to work on so far?

 One of the best projects I had the pleasure of working on was The Looming Tower, a TV mini-series for Hulu.
 It was my first dubbing project as an English coordinator, so I worked with the team using our ZOOdubs system and saw for myself how smoothly everything came together.

 It was equally tricky and thrilling having all the pieces come together into the final project.
 I had a real sense of achievement and pride in my work – as well as the feeling of being a pioneer with our ZOOdubs platform.